-Day 21: Thursday 15 October, Barcelona
+Day 20: Wednesday 12 October, Barcelona

-- Barri Gòtic
+- Guided tour of Barri Gòtic

 - Barcelona Cathedral & Cloister

 - Picasso Museum

 - Afternoon at leisure

-- Farewell dinner at Montiel Espaigastronòmic Restaurant
+- Farewell dinner at Montiel Restaurant

 This morning we take a walk through Barcelona's old 'Gothic Quarter', the Barri Gòtic, a medieval quarter of narrow streets and urban palaces.
 We also visit the old cathedral of Barcelona, a Catalan Gothic building characterised by the delicacy of its slender pillars.
 The cathedral contains an exquisite High Gothic choir, and several religious paintings, as well as a tranquil cloister lined with small chapels.